ggonnella/fastsubtrees/README.md

 ## Node identifiers

-Each node must be represented by a unique positive ID.
+Each node must be represented by a unique non-negative ID.
 The IDs must not necessarily be all consecutive (i.e. some "holes" may be present), but the largest node ID (_idmax_) should not be much larger than the total number of nodes, because the memory consumption is in _O(idmax)_.